idaholab/moose/modules/optimization/doc/content/source/optimizationreporters/GeneralOptimization.md

 ## Overview

-`GeneralOptimization` is also responsible for creating parameter vector(s) for optimization, setting the initial condition for the optimization, and setting parameter bounds and constraints.
+`GeneralOptimization` is responsible for creating parameter vector(s) for optimization, setting the initial condition for the optimization, and setting parameter bounds and constraints.
 Although the [Optimize.md] executioner holds a single vector for parameter values, this vector can be split into groups of parameters.
 This